brandonleedev404/northstar-devops-interview/challenges/recovery-mission.md

 ## Scope

 Work in `fixtures/incident.log, deploy/, RUNBOOK.md`.
 Complete this challenge if it is the one specified in your invitation email.
 Other challenges are not prerequisites; address existing defects only when needed for the acceptance criteria below.
 Add validation and record results in `SOLUTION.md`.
-The checkpoint contains starter material, not completed solutions.
+The supplied files contain starter material, not completed solutions.

 ## Acceptance criteria